 Stipend Amount and Duration

-The recommended minimum yearly stipend for a full time Medical Genetics thesis-based graduate student (Canadian and international) is:
+The recommended minimum yearly stipend for a full time Medical Genetics MSc thesis-based graduate student (Canadian and international) is $24,300.

 The student pays tuition from their stipend (the amount of tuition depends on whether the student is domestic or international as well as time spent in their graduate program).
 This stipend may come from an independent studentship award and/or from the Research Supervisor's research grant.
 Admission to the Medical Genetics Graduate Program normally includes a commitment from the Supervisor to ensure that each student is supported to the recommended funding level.
 Exceptions to this policy may be granted under unusual circumstances.
 Financial support from personal resources is not acceptable as “funding” for incoming students in the Medical Genetics Graduate Program.

-The duration of the annual stipend is normally two years for a MSc student and four years for a PhD student.
-After the two-year MSc and four-year PhD point, continued funding is at the discretion of the Supervisor.
+The duration of the annual stipend is normally two years for a MSc student.
+After the two-year MSc, continued funding is at the discretion of the Supervisor.
 The Supervisor should inform their student in writing (with a copy to the Medical Genetics Graduate Program office) at least six months prior to the end-date of the student's stipend.

 Funding depends both on satisfactory academic and research progress, as determined by the Student’s Advisory Committee, and on the Research Supervisor's continued grant support.
 Termination of funding for other justifiable reasons must be approved by a majority of the Medical Genetics Graduate Advisory Committee.